PRP For Joint Pain

 PRP For Joint Pain in Orange, CA

-PRP therapy uses an injection of your own growth-stimulating platelets to rejuvenate and repair tissues.
-It has been successful in the athletic world with professional and recreational athletes alike, treating injuries and enabling athletes to gain full use of the injured parts overtime with almost no pain at all.
+PRP therapy injects your growth-stimulating platelets to rejuvenate and repair tissues.
+It has been successful in the athletic world with professional and recreational athletes, treating injuries and enabling athletes to use the injured parts over time with almost no pain.

 Conditions that may benefit from Platelet Rich Plasma therapy are: